 I only secured the tree on one side of the tree.
 You can do this on other spots too or the whole tree if you want to.

-Optional Star Free Pattern
+Crochet Star Pattern

-This star is super simple…
+This simple star is crocheted in rows.

 Now you have a long row of triangles on a chain.